Rahul-8283/Detection-Prevention-of-ARP-Spoofing-Attacks-in-LAN/README.md

+## ARP Spoofing Detection and Prevention System

+This project implements a real-time ARP spoofing detection system using machine learning techniques to analyze network traffic and identify potential attacks.

+## 🚀 **NEW: Web-based Real-time Detection Interface**

+The system now includes a user-friendly web interface for real-time network monitoring and threat detection:

+### **Features:**
+- **Real-time packet capture** with configurable duration (10-3600 seconds)
+- **ML-powered prediction** using trained XGBoost model
+- **Risk assessment** with confidence scores
+- **Visual dashboard** showing threat levels and statistics
+- **CSV export** functionality for analysis
+- **Professional UI** with color-coded risk indicators

+### **How to Use:**
+1. Run the web application: `python app.py`
+2. Open your browser to `http://127.0.0.1:5000`
+3. Enter monitoring duration and click "Start Network Monitoring"
+4. View results with predicted threat categories and risk levels
+5. Download results as CSV for further analysis

+### **Model Performance:**
+- Uses 15 selected network flow features
+- Trained on IoTID20 dataset
+- Detects multiple attack types: ARP Spoofing, DDoS, Mirai botnet, etc.
+- Provides confidence scores for each prediction

+---

 ## Computer Networks S3

 1) what will be the role of wireshark and how will you use it --> wireshark at attacker, using hub